Septimus4/semi-supervised-image-processing/docs/evaluation.md

 Record the final threshold alongside the checkpoint if you plan to deploy; we can add a small inference script that uses the saved threshold for consistent behavior.

+## Deployment artifacts

+After training with thresholding enabled, the pipeline writes two artifacts to support reproducible deployment and human-in-the-loop review:

+- Operating point manifest: `outputs/notes/operating_point.json`
+  - Captures model name, checkpoint path, positive class, the selected decision threshold, and the policy/constraints used (e.g., target_recall, min_precision, max_fpr), plus a creation timestamp and seed.
+  - Use this JSON to drive batch inference or UI scoring so the same threshold is consistently applied.
+- Unlabeled triage CSV: `outputs/tables/unlabeled_predictions_semi.csv`
+  - Columns: `path`, `prob_positive`, `flagged` (flagged uses the operating threshold).
+This is the review queue for experts to audit or prioritize.

+## Recommended model and operating point

+For this dataset and objective (high-recall cancer detection with manageable false positives and actionable triage), the best trade-off in our runs is:

+- Approach: semi-supervised with cohort-guided pseudo-labeling and constrained recall-first threshold selection (e.g., `--target-recall 0.98`, `--min-precision 0.60`).
+- Model: `outputs/models/semi_resnet18.pt` (ResNet‑18 backbone, ImageNet
+  initialisation).
+- Operating point: threshold ≈ 0.879 (from `operating_point.json`), policy
+  "constrained" with target_recall=0.98 and min_precision=0.60.

+Why this choice:
+- On the test set, the semi-supervised model at the selected threshold achieved the same recall as the baseline (0.90) with strictly better precision (1.00 vs 0.90) and accuracy (0.95 vs 0.90), reducing FPR to 0.0 while maintaining sensitivity.
+- ResNet‑18 provides fast inference and stable training on this scale; using pseudo-labels expands effective training data without manual annotation.
+- The cohort filter (DBSCAN non-noise) biases pseudo-labels toward compact groups, improving label quality and downstream precision.

+Artifacts to use in production:
+- Checkpoint: `outputs/models/semi_resnet18.pt`
+- Operating point: `outputs/notes/operating_point.json` (use the threshold stored here to ensure consistent decisions).
+ - Visual summary for discussion: `outputs/figures/model_comparison.png`